What Is Testicular Mesothelioma?

 • Swelling or lumps in one or both testes.

-It is crucial to seek medical attention if you experience any persistent symptoms, even mild ones.
+It’s important to seek medical attention if you experience any persistent symptoms, even mild ones.
 Early diagnosis is vital, leading to better treatment options and outcomes.
-If you or someone you know has a history of asbestos exposure and develops these symptoms, do not hesitate to consult a healthcare professional.
+If you or someone you know has a history of asbestos exposure and develops these symptoms, don’t hesitate to consult a healthcare professional.

 Causes and Risk Factors for Testicular Mesothelioma